Goldman Sachs must face class action over conflicts of interest, risky mortgages

 The case arose from several collateralized debt obligations including Abacus 2007 AC-1, the centerpiece of a U.S. Securities and Exchange Commission probe that led to a $550 million Goldman civil settlement in 2010.

-The lawsuit led by three pension plans said Goldman fraudulently overstated its ability to manage conflicts, and that shareholders from Feb.
-2007 to June 2010 lost more than $13 billion as Goldman's misconduct became known.
+Paulson made a roughly $1 billion profit at the expense of CDO investors.

-Wesley rejected Goldman's claim that only in "special circumstances" could a court find that if the revelation of bad news caused a company's stock to fall, it could infer that the price had previously been inflated by the same amount.
+Wesley rejected Goldman's claim that only in "special circumstances" could a court find that if revelations of bad news caused a company's stock to fall, it could infer that the price had previously been inflated by the same amount.

 Circuit Judge Richard Sullivan dissented.
 He said the class should be decertified because Goldman had offered "persuasive and uncontradicted" evidence that earlier disclosures of its alleged conflicts did not affect its stock price.